Survey definitions and methodology of the survey

 Reliability codes for proportions

-CMHC uses coefficient of variation, sampling fraction and universe size to determine the ability to publish proportions.
+CMHC uses the coefficient of variation, sampling fraction and universe size to determine the ability to publish proportions.
 The following letter codes are used to indicate the level of reliability of proportions:

 - a — Excellent